codekow/lab-cluster/README.md

-# lab-cluster
+# Capture the configuration of a home lab

-A lab cluster w/ configs
+This repo tracks the learning and configuration of a home lab